WillBishop/RaspberryPython/InCommand/README.md

 # InCommand
-## A regeidt and CMD unblocker in Python.
+## A Registry Editor and CMD unblocker in Python.

 This Python script serves as a piece of work to which can be referred as an example for beginners.